Pratham6392/Advance-library-management-system/README.md

 - `npm run lint` - Run linting

 ## API DOCS:
-I'll create a Postman collection documenting all the API endpoints for our Library Management System.
+I have created a Postman collection documenting all the API endpoints for our Library Management System.
 I have  provided  a JSON file that you can import into Postman.